kengoldfarb/pin-it-node/README.md

 __Currently only pinning of images is supported__

 ###Getting the boardurl and userurl
-If you look at any the url of any board, you will be looking at: ```http://www.pinterest.com/userurl/boardurl/```
+If you look at any the url of any board, you will be looking at: ```http://www.pinterest.com/userurl/boardurl/```.
+The formatting of a boardurl is generally in lowercase with removed puncuation and "-" substituted for whitespace.

 ### Getting the pinId